In Iran, false belief a poison fights virus kills hundreds

 But now, in a time when even some mosques in Iran hand out high-proof alcohol as a sanitizer, officials plan to start work again at Shams to produce 22,000 liters of 99% alcohol a day.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writer Sopheng Cheang in Phnom Penh, Cambodia, contributed.
+Associated Press writers Mehdi Fattahi in Tehran and Sopheng Cheang in Phnom Penh, Cambodia, contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.